Los Angeles Metro Busway

-Metro Busway (previously known as Metro Liner and Metro Transitway) is a system of bus rapid transit (BRT) routes that operate primarily along exclusive or semi-exclusive roadways known locally as a busway or transitway.
-There are currently two lines in the system, the G Line in the San Fernando Valley, and the J Line between El Monte, Downtown Los Angeles and Gardena, with some trips continuing to San Pedro.
-The Los Angeles County Metropolitan Transportation Authority (Metro) operates the system.
+Metro Busway (formerly known as Metro Liner and Metro Transitway) is a system of bus rapid transit (BRT) routes operated by Los Angeles Metro.
+The system primarily uses exclusive or semi-exclusive roadways, referred to locally as a busway or transitway.
+It currently consists of two lines serving 29 stations, not including surface street stops: the G Line in the San Fernando Valley and the J Line, which serves El Monte, Downtown Los Angeles, Gardena, and San Pedro.

-The G Line, which runs along an exclusive busway, was the first route in the system to open on October 29, 2005.
-The J Line opened on December 13, 2009, utilizing the pre-existing Harbor Transitway and El Monte Busway, semi-exclusive roadways that are used by both buses and as high-occupancy toll lanes.
+The G Line, which operates on a exclusive busway, was the first to open, beginning service on October 29, 2005.
+The J Line launched on December 13, 2009, utilizing the pre-existing Harbor Transitway and El Monte Busway, semi-exclusive corridors that are used by both buses and as high-occupancy toll lanes under the Metro ExpressLanes program.

-Metro Busway routes are designed to mimic Metro Rail services, in both the vehicles' design and their operation.
-Buses on both lines use a silver livery (similar to the one used on Metro Rail), passengers can board at any door, and vehicles receive priority at intersections.
-Like Metro Rail, Metro Busway operates on a proof-of-payment honor system, and passengers who have a fare loaded on a TAP card can board from any door.
-TAP cards can be purchased at vending machines located at stations.
+Metro Busway services are designed to mimic Metro Rail services, in both the vehicles' design and their operation.
+Buses feature a silver livery similar to that used on Metro Rail vehicles, offer all-door boarding, and receive signal priority at intersections.
+Both lines operate on a proof-of-payment system; passengers with valid fare loaded on a TAP card may board through any door.
+TAP cards can be purchased and reloaded at ticket vending machines located at most stations.